KetherineWang/startup/notes.md

     - `<tr>` = table row
     - `<th>` = table header
     - `<td>` = table data
-- Properly representing the page structure using the elements is important not only so it makes logical sense to a programming, but also so that automated tools like search indexing crawlers and accessibility screen readers can correctly interpret the document.
+- Properly representing the page structure using the elements is important not only so it makes logical sense to a programmer, but also so that automated tools like search indexing crawlers and accessibility screen readers can correctly interpret the document.
 - Block and Inline
     - There is a distinction between structure elements that are block vs. inline.
     - A block element is meant to be a distinct block in the flow of the content structure.
     - An inline element is meant to be inline with the content flow of a block element.
     - In other words, inline elements do not disrupt the flow of a block element's content.
-    - For example, the block element `div` could have an inline element `b` in order to brign attention to a portion of its sub-text.
+    - For example, the block element `div` could have an inline element `b` in order to bring attention to a portion of its sub-text.
     - Likewise, a `p` element could have a `span` to mark the paragraph's sub-text as a person's name.